2025 Legislative Session Bill Summaries

 School districts must terminate an employee if an HHS investigation determines they committed student abuse.
 HHS and DE will develop a model policy for handling investigations.

 IASB is registered undecided on the bill.
 We still have concerns about the feasibility of moving investigations of school employees to a different department, but we appreciate the improvements from the amendment to more narrowly define which cases will be investigated by HHS.
-The bill passed the House by a vote of 96-0.
+The bill passed the House by a vote of 96-0 and was moved to the unfinished business calendar in order to keep it alive past the second funnel deadline.

 HF 395—School Bus Driver Training Requirements: This bill allows entry-level driver training that meets the federal requirements to be accepted as long as the training includes passenger endorsement training and school bus endorsement training.

 IASB is registered in support of the bill.
 We hope this will offer some flexibility and make it simpler for bus drivers to meet the training requirements, so school districts can hire the drivers they need.
-The bill passed the House by a vote of 94-1.
+The bill passed the House by a vote of 94-1 and passed the Senate Transportation Committee.

 HF 517—Vacant School Building Demolition Grant Program: This bill would establish a fund to be used for demolition of vacant school buildings in towns with a population of less than 2,500.